What is The Confessions of Frannie Langton based on? The real inspiration behind the ITVX period drama

-What is The Confessions of Frannie Langton based on?
+Is The Confessions of Frannie Langton based on a true story?

-The Confessions of Frannie Langton is based on a book of the same name, by Sara Collins.
-The novel was first published in 2019, and was Collins' debut novel.
+The Confessions of Frannie Langton is not based on a true story.
+The show is actually based on a book of the same name, by Sara Collins.
+The novel was first published in 2019 and was Collins' debut novel.
+And although the novel isn't based on a true story either, the depictions of slavery are based on real history.

-According to Sara Collins' website (opens in new tab), she is of Jamaican descent and grew up in Grand Cayman.
+According to her website, Sara Collins is of Jamaican descent and grew up in Grand Cayman.
 After graduating from the London School of Economics, she spent 17 years working as a lawyer, before turning her hand to writing novels.
 Following the decision to change her career, Collins obtained a Master’s degree in Creative Writing with distinction from Cambridge University, where she was awarded the 2015 Michael Holroyd Prize.

 Emma Donoghue, author of Room, had high praise for the book.
 She said "By turns lush, gritty, wry, gothic and compulsive, The Confessions of Frannie Langton is a dazzlingly page turner.
 With as much psychological savvy as righteous wrath, Sara Collins twists together the slave narrative, bildungsroman, love story and crime novel to make something new."